RolfZurbrugg/bitcoin-script-debugger/README.md

 #### User Interface

-The User Interface definition is implemented in the index.html file and styled using the css/app.css file (not shown in the picture).
+The User Interface definition is implemented in the index.html file and is based on the popular CSS Framework Bootstrap 3.
+Additional styles and modifications of 3rd Party styles have been made in the css/app.css file.

 #### Application Layer